dohalloran/NemaCount/README.md

 ## Notes
 1. File paths are relative
-2. May work on other browsers but only tested on Chrome and Safari
+2. May work on other browsers but only tested on Firefox, Chrome and Safari

 ## Contributing
 All contributions are welcome.